-- 1. is ineligible to officiate IHSA regular-season and post-season contests; - 2. accumulates years of service; - 3. may maintain current promotional status; - ("certified" inactive officials only) may observe and evaluate other officials for promotional purposes; - ("certified" inactive officials only) may observe and complete rating forms for other officials; - 6. is not listed in the officials directory; and - 7. may not change to active status in an inactive sport until the next licensing cycle (July 1 of the next year). - must notify the IHSA in writing by the following dates: Fall sports September 7 Winter sports December 7 Spring sports April 7 - 9. when an official resumes active status, he/she must attend a certified clinic if he/she has not met the clinic requirement prior to inactive status. - 10.
+- 1. is ineligible to officiate IHSA regular-season and post-season contests; - 2. accumulates years of service; - 3. may maintain current promotional status; - ("certified" inactive officials only) may observe and evaluate other officials for promotional purposes; - 5. ("certified" inactive officials only) may observe and complete rating forms for other officials; - 6. is not listed in the officials directory; and - 7. may not change to active status in an inactive sport until the next licensing cycle (July 1 of the next year). - must notify the IHSA in writing by the following dates: Fall sports September 7 Winter sports December 7 Spring sports April 7 - 9. when an official resumes active status, he/she must attend a certified clinic if he/she has not met the clinic requirement prior to inactive status. - 10.
 No printed materials are sent out to an official whose sport is on inactive status. - 11.
-Do not have to take the exam or view the online rules interpretation video, but an official can still have the ability to do so if desired.
+Do not have to take the exam or view the online rules interpretation video, but an official can still have the ability to do so if desired and will need to do so by the published deadlines.